Migrants protest as Hungary shutters Budapest train station

 Around 1,000 people waved tickets, clapping, booing and hissing, and shouting "Germany!
 Germany!" outside the station.
 Later they sat down, staring down at a police blockade at the entrance of the station.

-One man held up a sign that said, in German: "Please let us go!"

-The arrival of hundreds of thousands of migrants has confounded the European Union, which no border controls for travel between 26 countries of its Schengen area but requires those seeking asylum to remain in the country where they first arrive until their applications are processed.
+The arrival of hundreds of thousands of migrants has confounded the European Union, which has eliminated all border controls for travel between 26 countries of its Schengen area but requires those seeking asylum to remain in the country where they first arrive until their applications are processed.

 The vast majority of those arriving first reach the continent's southern and eastern edges and are determined to travel across Europe and seek asylum in more generous countries further north and west.